natalieagus/50005/docs/Problem Set/05-deadlock.md

   <li><strong>Design-time strategy:</strong> Enforce a strict lock ordering policy where all threads must acquire resources in a predefined sequence, such as by file ID order.
 This eliminates circular wait.</li>
 </ul>

-<p>The Ostrich Algorithm is reasonable in systems where failure is rare, recovery is easy, and data is not critical — for example, user interfaces or non-essential background processes.
+<p>The Ostrich Algorithm is reasonable in systems where failure is rare, recovery is easy, and data is not critical.
+For example, user interfaces or non-essential background processes.
 It is irresponsible in real-time systems, financial systems, or infrastructure services where reliability, uptime, and consistency are essential.
 In such systems, even rare deadlocks are unacceptable.</p>
 </p>
 </div><br>